openaiken/cloudflare-zerotrust-dns-updater/README.md

 ### Notes

-The $acctID is your actual Account ID, not the Zone ID.
+- The $acctID is your actual Account ID, not the Zone ID.
 It's a UUID.
 The $token is **not** your Global API key, it is an API _token_ that must  be configured with the permission **Zero Trust: Edit** for your account. $domainName is the A record that needs to be loaded into your CF ZT DNS configuration.

-This script requires `curl`, `jq`, and whatever package your Linux distro provides the `dig` command in (for Arch it's just `bind`).
+- This script requires `curl`, `jq`, and whatever package your Linux distro provides the `dig` command in (for Arch it's just `bind`).
 Otherwise it pretty much uses regular bash syntax.

+- This script assumes use of DynDNS to reference your true External/WAN address.
+If you are using specifically a Cloudflare domain and DynDNS, you'll need to disable Proxy Mode for the record you're updating.
+If you wish to keep Proxy Mode enabled, then a different method of determining the WAN address (than getting the DNS answer) will be required.
+You can simply reimplement the `get_current_wan_address()` function in the bash source.
+One possible approach would be to use the output of `curl ifconfig.me`, where https://ifconfig.me is a free 3rd party utility for this purpose and others.